Maserati unveils hybrid version of Levante SUV

-MILAN (Reuters) - Maserati, Stellantis’ premium carmaker, unveiled the hybrid version of its Levante large sports utility vechicle (SUV) on Monday, refreshing its range as part of a turnaround effort.
+Maserati, Stellantis' (STLA.MI) premium carmaker, unveiled the hybrid version of its Levante large sports utility vechicle (SUV) on Monday, refreshing its range as part of a turnaround effort.

 Available from this summer, Maserati's first hybrid SUV will be based on a mild-hybrid technology, which offers some electric assistance to a traditional engine.